NoeHuangx/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 Using a single SQL query - create a new output table which has the following details:

-How many times was each product viewed?
+- How many times was each product viewed?
-How many times was each product added to cart?
+- How many times was each product added to cart?
-How many times was each product added to a cart but not purchased (abandoned)?
+- How many times was each product added to a cart but not purchased (abandoned)?
-How many times was each product purchased?
+- How many times was each product purchased?
-Additionally, create another table which further aggregates the data for the above points but this time for each product category instead of individual products.

 ```mysql
 DROP TABLE IF EXISTS product_info;